aaleem123/AWS-ECR-EKS-FARGATE-CI-CDpipeline/README.md

 🌍 **Project Overview**
 This project demonstrates:

-✅ Building a Java application with Gradle
+✅ Building a Java application with Gradle/b
-✅ Containerizing the application with Docker
+✅ Containerizing the application with Docker/b
-✅ Storing images securely in AWS ECR
+✅ Storing images securely in AWS ECR/b
-✅ Deploying workloads to AWS EKS Fargate
+✅ Deploying workloads to AWS EKS Fargate/b
-✅ Fully automated CI/CD pipeline via Jenkins
+✅ Fully automated CI/CD pipeline via Jenkins/b

 **Here are screenshots of the project in action:**